 The population is also expected to grow thanks to Japan’s new visa policies that will make it easier for people from certain countries in Southeast Asia to move to the archipelago.
 Filipinos have long had a big presence in Japan, so, what do Japanese feel about them?

 Japanese also see Filipinos as extremely hard-working.
 This is very easy to see, considering the wide variety of industries Filipinos work in and the amount of hours they put in each day.
 You can see Filipinos working in healthcare, hospitality, electronics, food services, teaching, and construction among other industries.
-In fact, 100,000 Filipino workers might come to Japan in the following months since Japan is looking to hire many foreign nationals.
+In fact, 100,000 Filipino workers might come to Japan as Japan looks to hire many foreign nationals.
 As a result, Filipinos have earned a high regard, continuing to enjoy a great reputation among Japanese.

 Some of the things Japanese admire the most about people from the Philippines are their English skills.
 After all, more than 90% of Filipinos can understand and speak English.
 This is one of the reasons many Japanese tend to go to the Philippines to study English.
 Considering a flight between Tokyo and Manila lasts less than five hours, it’s also very easy to understand why so many people prefer going there to studying somewhere farther and more expensive.
 In fact, it’s not uncommon to hear of a coworker or friend who will be staying in the Philippines for a few weeks to complete an intensive English class.